feiyoung/ProFAST/README.md

 [![](https://cranlogs.r-pkg.org/badges/grand-total/ProFAST?color=orange)](https://cran.r-project.org/package=ProFAST)
 <!-- badges: end -->

-ProFAST is a  probabilistic factor analysis method for spatially-aware dimension reduction across multi-section spatial transcriptomics data. `ProFAST`  is also a package for  analyzing multiple spatially resolved transcriptomics (SRT) datasets, developed by the Jin Liu's lab.
+FAST is an advanced probabilistic factor analysis technique designed for spatially-aware dimension reduction in multi-section spatial transcriptomics data.
+The 'ProFAST' package incorporates the FAST method and is specifically developed by the Jin Liu's lab for the comprehensive analysis of multiple spatially resolved transcriptomics (SRT) datasets.

 Check out  our [Package Website](https://feiyoung.github.io/ProFAST/index.html) for a more complete description of the methods and analyses.